datasnap-io/datasnap-android-sdk/README.md

 * Example includes a Beacon Sighting Event
 * See details about event types here: http://datasnap-io.github.io/sendingdata/
 * Events in java pojo format are in the events folders
+* The SDK stores events in the local SDK database before flushing to the Datasnap server
+* The max size for caching is currently configured to be 10,000 events
+* The DB size will only grow if there is no network connectivity and bluetooth is switched on
+* If network connectivity is restored the database will gradually be flushed until empty

 Setup
 =====